cjhammang/ReauthoringClone/Videos/index.rst

 .. embedded-video:: SeoW3YNo3Zs

-You can also select just a segment of the video to be presented by optionally specifying a start and end time (in seconds).
+If the video is in Youtube (Vimeo does not offer this functionality), you can also select just a segment of the video to be presented by optionally specifying a start and end time (in seconds).
 The player will start playing at the given time, and will stop at the end time.
 Here is an example of the markup you would use to specify only the start of the video segment (at 120